Rdkang/chinguRandomWallpaper/README.md

 ## Alternatives

-i have now realised can use [feh](https://wiki.archlinux.org/title/Feh), but miss out on one feature from this program. in this program can specify the minium size of a picture
+I have now realised can use [feh](https://wiki.archlinux.org/title/Feh), but miss out on one feature from this program. in this program can specify the minium size of a picture

-<b>Rewriting in rust with better error handling and more features [woopaper](https://github.com/Rdkang/woopaper)</b>

 ## To Do